 Our team

-The ALIGN steering group has extensive experience working within unregistered alternative provisions.
+The ALIGN steering group has extensive experience working alongside and within non-school alternative provisions.
 We are committed to supporting the sector and providing a confident voice, particularly to those working outside the Ofsted framework.

 ALIGN Steering Group Member